The Go-Live Milestone

 - Change control again is about method.
-Unless you have supported transition into real system use with the establishing of watertight method for controlling further system amends then it is very hard later to redeem that.
+Unless you have supported the transition into real system use with the establishing of a watertight method for controlling further system amends then it is very hard later to redeem that.
 If you don’t have internal best practices on change control to comply with, then seek some advice about keeping a simple dialogue and log of system configuration changes made in an ordered way.
 You will also wish to have clear records about actions taken in response to support queries and of ‘known issues’.

 The key choices are all about timing.
 That is both timing to make the new system available to users and timing to manage data.